danielroe/roe.dev/content/bio.md

 He is part of the team at [Vercel](https://vercel.com) where he is employed to work full-time on Nuxt.

-His open source work has a focus in the Vue.js and Nuxt ecosystems.
+His open source work has a focus in the Vue.js and Nuxt ecosystems, but extends across the broader JavaScript ecosystem.
+He created [npmx.dev](https://npmx.dev), a fast, modern browser for the npm registry, and is a core contributor to [Nitro](https://nitro.build).
+He has also built type-safe developer tools like [magic-regexp](https://github.com/unjs/magic-regexp), web performance libraries like [fontaine](https://github.com/unjs/fontaine) and [beasties](https://github.com/danielroe/beasties), and community utilities like [page-speed.dev](https://page-speed.dev).
 He's a keynote speaker at conferences around the world, particularly around frontend, web performance, serverless and software architecture.

 <p class="my-4"><img class="w-full" src="/talk.jpg" alt="Daniel giving a talk at Vuefes Japan" width="600" height="400"></p>